PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 Please do not take those benchmarks too seriously (though I believe that they are significant).
 The top results were collected using a PHP extension that is currently lacking a few features (and not as stable as the default PHP implementation of the protocol).
 Also, a very helpful commenter has pointed out some ways that I could improve the benchmarks.
 As a result, I will be re-running them shortly.

-Regardless, the point still remains - any application that has to reload itself on **every HTTP request cycle** will be significantly slower than a version of the same application that does not.
+Regardless, any application that has to reload itself on **every HTTP request cycle** will be significantly slower than a version of the same application that does not.

 ### The "How"

 Before doing this with an application, please read the post on [things to consider when using PHPFastCGI with your application]({% post_url 2015-08-21-things-to-consider-using-phpfastcgi %}).

-If your still think that your application is ready to be run in this manner, it is **really easy** to create a FastCGI application using PHPFastCGI.
+If your still think that your application is ready to be run in this way, it is **really easy** to create a FastCGI application using PHPFastCGI.
 With a Symfony application, you can do it by just [installing a bundle]({% post_url 2015-07-14-making-symfony-faster %}).

 The project also includes a [Silex Adapter](http://github.com/PHPFastCGI/SilexAdapter) and a [Slim Adapter](http://github.com/PHPFastCGI/SlimAdapter).
 These provide wrappers for the core application classes of each framework.